-Learn About the Disadvantages of Forming a Corporation
+The Disadvantages of Forming a Corporation

+Another disadvantage of forming a corporation is the double taxation requirement.
 C corporations pay taxes on profits when corporate income is distributed to owners (shareholders) in the form of dividends.
 This is the first taxation.

 The shareholders who receive dividends must also pay taxes for this distribution on their personal returns.
 This is the second taxation of the same money.

 The corporation itself does not pay taxes twice, but just the sound of “double taxation” can make potential business owners cringe.
 However, there is another option.
 Choose the Internal Revenue Service (IRS) "S Corporation" tax status to avoid double taxation.